 Significant soreness usually lasts 24-48 hours after a workout.
 Signs and symptoms that indicate you have over-stressed your body include severe, sharp joint or tendon pains, pain that keeps you awake at night, swelling or redness, excessive fatigue, and frequent illness.
 If you experience these types of symptoms, take a week off from running and then slowly ease back into your normal workout program.

 If you need more guidance, join a local running group or a coached training program.
 Most areas have several running programs and groups that meet one to two times a week for organized runs and coaching.
-Another way to get motivated is to pick a local event and train for it.
+Or, pick a local event and train for it to stay motivated.
 Most communities will have races at distances ranging from 5 to 30 kilometers.

 Finally, physical therapists are great resources for runners.
 PTs are experts in biomechanics and injury treatment.
 Many offer free screenings and running classes.